meklis/switcher-core/README.md

 ### Customization
 You can add own devices models and create own modules using core.

-For using customization you can copy configuration directory to you directory
+For using the customization you must copy this configuration directory.
+Than you can use it for your derectory.
 ```
 project_dir$ cp -R vendor/meklis/switcher-core/configs ./switcher-config
 ```